 In 2016, according to WHO estimations (World Malaria Report 2017), there were an estimated 445.000 deaths from malaria globally, the vast majority of which -99%- caused by P. falciparum.
 Most deaths are estimated to have occurred in the African region.
 Seventy percent of all malaria deaths have occurred in children under 5 years of age, meaning that despite a decrease in infant mortality due to malaria since 2010, malaria remains a major killer of children.
 Overall, malaria mortality rates are estimated to have declined by 62% globally between 2000 and 2015 and by 29% between 2010 and 2015.
 However, recently progress has stalled: in 2016, there were an estimated 216 million cases of malaria, an increase of about 5 million cases over 2015.
 Despite improvements in malaria mortality over the last 20 years, these figures highlight the continuing need for malaria vaccines as one of the major tools to prevent and ultimately eliminate malaria.

-Malaria is caused by four species of the single-celled parasite plasmodium.
+Malaria is caused by four different species of the single-celled parasite Plasmodium including P. falciparum, P. malariae, P. ovale and P. vivax.
 This has a complex life cycle in humans, passing initially through the liver but causing all its clinical effects when it enters the bloodstream and destroys red blood cells.

-Transmission of Plasmodium is by a vector female Anopheles mosquito feeding on the blood from an uninfected human after having previously fed on the blood of a human infected with malaria parasites.
+The malaria parasite is transmitted by a vector female Anopheles mosquito feeding on the blood from an uninfected human after having previously fed on the blood of a human infected with malaria parasites.

 The impact of malaria in sub-Saharan Africa, the worst affected continent, is mainly on children and pregnant women, particularly in poor rural areas.
-Young children suffer fever, headache, anaemia and vomiting.
+Young children suffer fever, headache, anaemia, vomiting and weakness.

 In its rarer severe form, malaria can cause coma, respiratory distress, metabolic disorders and severe anaemia.
 Up to 30% of children with severe malaria will die.
 For those who survive, impaired learning or neurological deficits are common although natural immunity is also gradually built up.